Data Cables

 • STP: which stands for shielded twisted pairs – each individual pair is individually Aluminium foil screened.

 • FTP: which stands for Foil twisted pairs – this is a collective Aluminium foil screen over all of the pairs as a bundle.
+This is similar to the technology found in many control cables.

 • SFTP: which stands for Shielded and foiled twisted pairs – this is a collective Aluminium foil screen over all of the pairs with a tinned Copper braid screen over and in contact with the foil.